UPE

 Funding: BMBF-Forschungsinitiative zum Erhalt der Artenvielfalt (FEdA)

-Contact: Prof. Dr. Monika Egerer (Pl; monika.egerer@tum.de)
+Contact: Leonie Schulz (Project coordinator; leonie.schulz@tum.de) and Monika Egerer (Pl; monika.egerer@tum.de)

 Website: https://www.feda.bio/de/projekte/biodivgesundheit/citysoundscapes-beziehungen-zwischen-biodiversitaet-geraeuschkulissen-und-gesundheit/